serverboards/exosql/README.md

   avoid use one or the other, dont mix order by column name and result column position.

-  This is becasue the planner does the ordering on column name first, then the select which limits the columns and reorder them and then the ordering by column position.
+  This is because the planner does the ordering on column name first, then the select which limits the columns and reorder them and then the ordering by column position.